calherries/site/posts/2017-02-20-hacker-mentality.md

-## What it really means to be a life-hacker
+# What it means to be a life-hacker

 Life-hack refers to any trick, shortcut, skill, or novelty method that increases productivity and efficiency, in all walks of life.